§ Verifiable Trust v4 Specification

 § [ECS-ORG] OrganizationCredential Json Schema

-Used to identify Verifiable Services run by Organizations.
+Used to identify Organizations that operate Verifiable Services.

 Credential subject object of schema MUST contain the following attributes: